EcsRx/EcsR3/docs/shared/faqs-etc.md

 ### How performant is it?

-It's pretty good, it is built to be functional and extensible and that is the first and foremost focus of the library, to make your life easier and put some pattern in place for interaction with things in a sane way.
+It's pretty good assuming you use the right systems (usually a `BatchedSystem`, it is built to be functional and extensible and that is the first and foremost focus of the library, to make your life easier and put some pattern in place for interaction with things in a sane way.

 Although performance is not the primary focus efforts have been made to make the framework peformant without sacrificing functionality or ease of use, such as adding the ability to batch your components together and use `structs` and optimized type lookups.